MartinMohammed/Node-OnlineShop/readme.md

 Deployed on Heroku:
 https://node-app-martin.herokuapp.com/

-Topics: Authentication, authorization, validation mongo database connection, template engine (ejs), cookies, sessions, multi-file upload, generate pdf on the fly.
+Topics: Authentication, authorization, validation mongo database connection, template engine (ejs), cookies, sessions, multi-file upload, generate pdf on the fly, using 3rd party packages to send emails to clients, checkout process with Stripe.

 ## IMPORTANT NOTE:
 Checkout process with **Stripe** is disabled!
 The neccessary Production API key is deactivated otherwise it would work like a usual checkout proccess in a common online shop.